Re-L21/ProjectSpiritNotes/Project-Spirits.md

 - Pillars :
 	- dynamic movement : Fluid, ability-based traversal that evolves exploration and combat.
 	- Skill-Based & precise combat : Precise, pattern-based enemy encounters.
+	- Exploration
+- Sub-Pillars :
 	- Resource juggling : regenerate health, using ==abilities==, and ultimate
-	- Exploration
 - Map style :
 	- Every map/level will be different in terms of exploration mechanics (different themes ex.
 Heavy in combat and the other is heavy in platforming, and more puzzle)
 	- Each region mechanic will correspond with the current ruling spirit (the problematic spirit)